« REFRIGERATORS PART 2 | Main | CARA BARER AT HEALTHY LIVING »

 It's important to have her approval for the appliances because of what they say about how good a housekeeper/wife you are.
 The borders of femininity are patrolled not so much by men, but by other women.

-Kitchen,magic chef 1939 old biddies blog
+Kitchen,magic chef 1939 old biddies liza cowan ephemera collections

 Magic Chef, 1939 Saturday Evening Post